 To celebrate the opening of Sanctuary Cove, five days of celebrations were held over the second weekend in January in 1988.
 International acts Frank Sinatra and Whitney Houston headlined the two main concerts at the event which also saw performances from The Boy From Oz's Peter Allen and legendary vocalist Julie Anthony amongst others.
 By day the entertainment line-up continued, showcasing the best of the Sanctuary Cove lifestyle with a full program of ultimate sporting events.

-Sanctuary Cove is home to many native wildlife including kangaroos.
-The best time to view the kangaroos from a distance is at dawn or dusk when they are out feeding You’ll see them mainly on the golf courses.
+Sanctuary Cove is home to many native wildlife including local kangaroos.
+The best time to view the kangaroos from a distance is at dawn or dusk when they are out feeding you’ll see them mainly on the golf courses.
 As they are wild animals it is strongly recommended that they are admired from a distance.